How Wide Is 4 Mm

 4 mm is a relatively small measurement.
 To truly grasp its size, let's consider several real-world examples:

 • The thickness of a pencil lead: A standard #2 pencil lead is approximately 2 mm in diameter.
-Therefore, 4 mm is roughly twice the diameter of a pencil lead.
+So, 4 mm is roughly twice the diameter of a pencil lead.
 Imagine two pencil leads placed side-by-side; that's approximately 4 mm.

 • The width of a standard paperclip: A typical paperclip is about 4 mm wide.
 This provides a readily accessible visual reference point.
 Next time you see a paperclip, you'll have a concrete understanding of what 4 mm looks like.